evil1dwk/TrayWeatherApp/README.md

 # TrayWeatherApp — Build and Deployment Guide
-This Repository contains the full source for the TrayWeatherApp, several themes and an automated build powershell script for making a windows EXE.
+This Repository contains the full source for the TrayWeatherApp, several themes and an automated `build.py` script for making a windows EXE.

 ## Dependencies and Requirements
 Before running or building the app, install dependencies listed in `requirements.txt`.